A sharpened Strichartz inequality for the wave equation: Acknowledgements

 \section{Acknowledgements}

 I would like to express my utmost gratitude to my PhD directors, Thomas Duyckaerts and Keith Rogers.
 They brought these problems and methods to my attention and provided careful guidance and support, without which the writing of this paper would not have been possible.
+I am also grateful to the editorial board and to the anonymous referees, for the painstaking checking and the numerous suggestions which improved the article.